 SEARCH THE ARCHIVES

-Plaintiffs in the multidistrict litigation involving the Zimmer M/L Taper Hip or M/L Taper Hip with Kinectiv Technology and VerSys Femoral Head MDL have submitted a proposed agenda for the Jan.
+The parties in the Zimmer M/L Taper Hip Prosthesis or M/L Taper Hip Prosthesis with Kinectiv Technology and VerSys Femoral Head MDL have submitted a proposed agenda for the Jan.
 29 conference, in which they agreed that federal and state actions should be coordinated.